XPRNetwork/ts-smart-contract-docs/src/guides/hello-world.md

 # Hello World!

-This guide describes how to create your first basic contract and try it with test blockchain using Proton.
+This guide describes how to create your first basic contract and try it with test blockchain using XPR Network.

 Let's start!